Darlene Stosik and Meghan Burns. Darlene is the sister of Vietnam Veteran Private Geoffrey Saunders.

 Stosik went through the items one by one and told stories about her brother and how he wanted to become a soldier.
 Since he had dual citizenship with Jamaica and the United States, he was not eligible for the draft, so he enlisted instead.

-She believes her mother, who has now passed away, may have moved at one point and may and left some things at the rental property.
+She believes her mother, who has now passed away, may have moved at one point and may have left some things at the rental property.

-Stosik is delighted to be reunited with her brother’s long-lost possessions as well as her mother’s photo albums.
+Stosik is delighted to be reunited with her brother’s long-lost possessions and her mother’s photo albums.

-“We are both very happy that we were able to locate her and that she will have Geoffrey’s medals, and also the albums and scrapbooks,” said Flanagan.
+“We are both very happy that we were able to locate her and that she will have Geoffrey’s medals and the albums and scrapbooks,” said Flanagan.
 “Thank you for all that you did by printing the articles about him.”

 US Congressman Ted Deutch took an interest in this story and, on August 19, 2015, presented Burns and Teitler Congressional Recognition for helping to return the medals to Geoffrey Saunders’ sister.